Arizona State Route 67: Route description

-Signage for SR 67 begins at Bright Angel Point along the North Rim of the Grand Canyon National Park.
+Signage for SR 67 begins near the Grand Canyon Lodge and Bright Angel Point Trail, a paved trail that provides access to Bright Angel Point, along the North Rim of Grand Canyon National Park.
 ADOT does not officially own this section of road, but it is signed as SR 67.

-The road heads north as the Kaibab Plateau – North Rim Parkway through the small town of North Rim, surrounded by evergreen trees.
+The road heads north as the Kaibab Plateau–North Rim Parkway through the small town of North Rim, surrounded by evergreen trees.
 The parkway enters a small clearing before meeting the park entrance, where ownership by ADOT begins.
 Heading into Kaibab National Forest on a northward path, the roadway is surrounded by a narrow meadow bordered by evergreen trees.
 As it passes the nearby Deer Lake, SR 67 meets an unpaved National Forest road.
 The landscape around the route is crisscrossed by these routes as SR 67 makes several turns, turning back toward the north.
 The highway, with the new name of Grand Canyon Highway in addition to its other designation, makes several turns as it heads north through the woods.
 It takes a more northwesterly path as it runs through Coconino County.
 Near its terminus, the road turns back northeast toward its terminus at US 89A in Jacob Lake.